lderames/General-Hospital-Performance-Dashboard/README.md

 # Background

-**DataSense PH** has launched an exciting **Data Challenge** for aspiring data professionals and enthusiasts, providing a platform to showcase their analytical and visualization skills.
+🦾**DataSense PH** has launched an exciting **Data Challenge** for aspiring data professionals and enthusiasts, providing a platform to showcase their analytical and visualization skills.
 Participants are given structured datasets and tasked with developing dashboards that uncover key trends and actionable insights.